 Step 2: Align Your Hotel Booking

-Use our dummy hotel booking service with the exact same check‑in and check‑out dates that cover your entire stay.
+Use a reputable hotel booking service with the exact same check‑in and check‑out dates that cover your entire stay.
 Ensure the hotel name and address match the cities in your itinerary.

 Step 3: Purchase Travel Insurance That Covers the Full Period

-Our travel insurance can be customized to start on your departure day and end on your return day (or later).
+Buy travel insurance from a reliable provider that starts on your departure day and ends on your return day (or later).
 Avoid gaps.

 Step 4: Prepare Your Employment Letter